chaos-mesh/website/versioned_docs/version-1.0.2/get_started/installation.md

 This document describes how to install Chaos Mesh to perform chaos experiments against your application in Kubernetes.

-If you want to try Chaos Mesh on your your laptop (Linux or macOS), you can refer the following two documents:
+If you want to try Chaos Mesh on your laptop (Linux or macOS), you can refer the following two documents:

 - [Get started on kind](get_started_on_kind.md)
 - [Get started on minikube](get_started_on_minikube.md)